Twenty-three New Heartbeat Star Systems Discovered Based on TESS Data: The Properties of The New TESS HBSs

 In panel (b), the distribution of eccentricities is mostly less than 0.4, and only a few systems have higher eccentricities.
 This is again due to observational effects.
 Because the higher eccentricity systems tend to have longer periods that do not exist.

-In panels (c) and (d), the overall distributions of $i$ and $\omega$ are nearly uniform.
-We suggest that the misclassification reported in \citet{2023ApJS..266...28L} is not present in these HBSs.
-We also do not detect any systems with inclinations that are too high.
-This is because our samples are non-eclipsing HBSs.
+In panels (c) and (d), the overall distributions of $i$ and $\omega$ are nearly uniform, but in the absence of $i>$ 70$^\circ$, $i<$ 20$^\circ$ and $\omega$ close to 90$^\circ$.
+On the one hand, the low inclination HBSs may mimic other types of variability, such as spotted stars or some kind of Be stars.
+On the other hand, for HBSs with high inclination and $\omega$ near 90$^\circ$, their light curves are similar to the eclipsing binaries or the classical ellipsoidal variables \citep{2022ApJ...928..135W}.
+Therefore, the absence of $i$ and $\omega$ may be due to selection effects.

 In panels (e) and (f), the distributions show that these HBSs have higher temperatures ($T_{\rm eff}$ $\gtrsim$ 7000 K) and luminosities (${\rm log}(L/L_{\odot})$ $\gtrsim$ 1.1).
 Our findings suggest that the TESS survey might be more effective at detecting massive HBSs.
 Further investigation is warranted to quantify this potential bias.
+In addition, this may also be due to selection effects, as the brighter TESS samples may be selected in the works.